José Avillez: Restaurants

 In March 2019 he opens the Portuguese-Asian restaurant Rei da China, in Chiado, Lisbon, a partnership with Argentinian chef Estanislao Carenzo.

 Still in March 2019, he inaugurates his first international restaurant project, Tasca, at the 5 star hotel Mandarin Oriental Jumeira, in Dubai.

 In May 2019, after its success in Chiado, Parque das Nações and Porto, Cantinho do Avillez opens in Cascais.

 In January 2020, in co-authorship with Ana Moura and António Zambujo, José Avillez opens Canto, offering a Portuguese-inspired menu followed by a musical performance.

 In May 2020, due to the effects of the Covid-19 pandemic in the restaurant and tourism sectors, José Avillez reorganizes his restaurants by definitively closing down some and adapting those that remain open to the new national and international realities.
 Belcanto, Bairro do Avillez - with Taberna, Páteo, Mini Bar and Pizzaria Lisboa – Cantinho do Avillez in Lisbon, Cascais, Parque das Nações and Porto, and the three restaurants at the Gourmet Experience of El Corte Inglés Lisboa – Tasca Chic, Jacaré and Barra Cascabel – reopen its doors.
 Beco, Café Lisboa, Cantina Peruana, Canto, Rei da China and Casa dos Prazeres close; in Porto, Mini Bar also closes down.

 In March 2022, opens Encanto, in Lisbon.

+In April 2023, he finally gave his signature to the Mesa restaurant, in Macau, China, after the restaurant had opened years before, but due to impossibility due to the Covid-19 pandemic, he was never present at its opening.